MICHAEL LANTRIP WROTE THE BOOK ON SECTION 1031

 Now that you’re familiar with the Players and Terms involved in a Section 1031 Like Kind Exchange, it’s time to look at Capital Gains Tax, the nasty culprit that you are using Section 1031 to deal with.

-Go here, or click on “Capital Gains Tax” in the menu above.
+Next, you can go here, or click on “Capital Gains Tax” in the menu above.